dunovank/jupyter-themes/README.md

 ```

 ### Known Issues
-* **UPDATE**: lesscpy has added support for 3.5 to their development branch but still waiting for this to make it's way into the official release on pypi.
-Soon...
+* **UPDATE**: lesscpy has added support for 3.5 to their development branch but still waiting for this to make it's way into the official release on pypi (opened an issue [here](https://github.com/lesscpy/lesscpy/issues/87)).
+Soon hopefully...

 * jupyterthemes relies on [lesscpy](https://github.com/lesscpy/lesscpy) to compile the custom arguments supplied by the user into into the css body that eventually gets saved as custom.css in your jupyter config directory.